-Papers submitted for FPGA 2021 are guaranteed by the authors to be unique manuscripts and not previously published, currently accepted or under consideration for acceptance at another venue.
-They cannot be substantially similar to any other current/future conference, journal, or workshop submission(s) unless the content appeared at a venue that does not have an archived proceedings.
+Papers submitted are guaranteed by the authors to be unique manuscripts and not previously published, currently accepted or under consideration for acceptance at another venue.
+They cannot be substantially similar to any other current/future conference, journal, or workshop submission(s) unless the content appeared at a venue that does not have archived proceedings.

-FPGA 2021 includes a rebuttal phase for authors to provide an optional response of up to 500-words to reviewers’ questions and comments.
+The conference review process includes a rebuttal phase for authors to provide an optional response to reviewers’ questions and comments.
 This information is considered during the final deliberation process.

-For inclusion in the ACM digital library, at least one of the authors of each accepted submission is required to attend the conference to present the work.
+For inclusion in the ACM digital library, at least one of the authors of each accepted submission is required to present the work.
 Accommodations will be made in the event of travel restrictions and/or a virtual conference.

 Best Paper Award:

 Authors of this year’s best manuscripts will be eligible for the conference’s best paper awards.
-They will also be invited to extend their work for consideration in a special issue of ACM’s Transactions on Reconfigurable Technology and Systems (TRETS) for FPGA 2021.
+They will also be invited to extend their work for consideration in a special issue of ACM’s Transactions on Reconfigurable Technology and Systems (TRETS).

-FPGA 2021 will allow authors to submit accompanying artifacts for their paper submissions for evaluation.
-This process will allow ACM recognized badges to be associated the final publication.
+The conference will allow authors to submit accompanying artifacts for their paper submissions for evaluation.
+This process will allow ACM recognized badges to be associated with the final publication.
 The inclusion of artifacts with a submission is not required for a paper submission nor will any preference be given to submissions with artifacts over those without.
 Papers and artifacts will be subjected to separate and independent review processes.
 Artifact evaluation must NOT interfere with the double blind reviewing process of their accompanying papers, so all accompanying links in the paper to the artifacts should be blinded.
-All authors will be required at the time of paper submission to indicate if there will be also be associated artifacts for evaluation.
-If artifacts will be included, a descriptor of their nature will be required as part of the submission.
+All authors will be required at the time of paper submission to indicate if there will also be associated artifacts for evaluation.
+If artifacts will be included, a descriptor of their nature will be required.

 Diversity and Inclusion:

-The open exchange of ideas and the freedom of thought and expression are central to the aims and goals of the FPGA 2021 conference.
-The organizers of FPGA 2021 aim and commit to providing a harassment-free accessible and pleasant conference experience with equity in rights for all.
-We want every participant to feel welcome included and safe at the conference.
+The open exchange of ideas and the freedom of thought and expression are central to the aims and goals of the conference.
+The organizers aim and commit to providing a harassment-free accessible and pleasant conference experience with equity in rights for all.
+We want every participant to feel welcome included and safe at the conference.2022

 For more information, see: https://isfpga.org/statement-on-diversity-and-inclusion/